 Know what your plans for the day are.
 Know who are you calling on and the area you are working in.
 Plan out how much travel is involved and how you plan to travel.
 Estimate the time the travel would consume.

-Do a bit of home work on the customer.
+Do a bit of homework on the customer.
 Study the profile of the customer and sketch out what your best offer is going to look like.
 It is essential to understand whether what you offer meets the needs of the customer.
 Is this a repeat client or a new customer?
 Can you use some references in the area?
-If you can, which are those references.
+If you can, which are those references?
+Know your competition.

-From the basics, like 2 pens, writing material, stationery, required order forms, calculator, company catalogues and literature and the paraphernalia.
+From the basics, like 2 pens, writing material, stationery, required order forms, calculator, company catalogs and literature, and the paraphernalia.
 Your phone is with you.
 You can always call someone in the company if the customer has a question you don’t have the answer for.
+Be presentable.

 5 Don’ts for Field Sales Personnel